Latest news

 Former presidents are under siege, journalists languish behind bars and 694 people were hanged between January and July.

 Iran's Revolutionary Guard and the intelligence ministry are still persecuting enemies of the regime – whether real or imagined – despite the arrival of President Hassan Rouhani's moderate government.
-Yet Iran's reformists are cautiously hopeful that the worst of the human rights abuses will be curbed after the nuclear agreement.

 For now, they note a paradox: senior reformist politicians are under pressure, but ordinary people have more freedom.
 The atmosphere has improved for everyone except the regime's oldest adversaries.